quantumgfx/QuantumGfx/Docs/Architecture.md

 ```

 Vulkan also has some extra options when creating render devices.
 First, you can
 specify which GPU (vk::PhysicalDevice in Vulkan terminology) to use.
-Also, Vulkan supports multiple seperate `IRenderDevice`s running in parallel.
+Also, Vulkan supports multiple separate `IRenderDevice`s running in parallel.
 Finally, it also
 allows you to specify exactly which hardware queues to use when creating a render
 context (DirectX 12 and Metal abstract this decision), potentially resulting in
 higher performance.